akashc1/projects/README.md

 I am an undergraduate student at [Johns Hopkins University](https://www.jhu.edu/) studying Biomedical Engineering and Computer Science.
 I am interested in medical technology, specifically the application of machine learning and deep learning methods in healthcare.

 ##### [Data Science](https://github.com/akashc1/projects/tree/master/data-science)
 Applying data science methods in Python on human biomedical data including ECG waveforms, MRI images, and action potential waveforms.
-Includes some machine learning techniques and frameworks such as [scikit-learn](https://scikit-learn.org/stable/) and others.
+Includes some machine learning techniques and frameworks such as [scikit-learn](https://scikit-learn.org/stable/) and others, with more to come!

 ##### [Autocomplete](https://github.com/akashc1/projects/tree/master/autocomplete)
 A straightforward program in C that completes an input word.
 Uses a space-delmited text file with words and their respective weights (number of occurences in books in the [Project Gutenberg library](https://www.gutenberg.org/)), and recommends a completed word based on this weight.